phuocng/html-dom/posts/resize-the-width-of-a-text-box-to-fit-its-content-automatically.md

 };
 ```

+{% callout %}
-> This [post](/measure-the-width-of-given-text-of-given-font) introduces more ways to measure the width of given text in given font
+This [post](/measure-the-width-of-given-text-of-given-font) introduces more ways to measure the width of given text in given font
+{% endcallout %}

 Finally, we invoke the `setWidth` function when users change the input value by listening on the `input` event: